-The claims are authorised by a churchwarden who passes them to the treasurer.
+The claims are authorised by a churchwarden or a person named in section 1 who is a member of the PCC, and passed to the treasurer.

 Payments are made by the treasurer, using BACS.

 Expenses paid fall within the HMRC exemptions list and do not need to be reported to HMRC.